Home

 The "green" unfired bricks are themselves used to construct a kiln.
 The usual fuel in cases like this is charcoal, which burns well and occupies little space.
 It is packed in between the bricks, and there are air holes which may be opened up as necessary during the firing of the bricks, which takes a few days.
 The whole outside of the kiln is plastered with clay to stop up air leaks, and to keep some of the heat in.

-The wooden poles around the kiln probably supported temporary roofing during the building of the kiln, to keep off rain and dew from the green bricks until the kiln was ready to be fired.
-The temporary cover was then removed before lighting the fires.
+The wooden poles around the kiln supported temporary roofing of maize stalks used as thatching during the building of the kiln, to keep off rain and dew from the green bricks until the kiln was ready to be fired.
+The maize thatch was then removed prior to firing the kiln.
+It may be seen on the ground in the background of the photo on the left.

 Photo: Adrian Gheorghe 2007